Associate Professor of German

 - FR 102: Beginning French II

-Edition of Sabina Spielrein’s key works, including the first English translation of her 1911 medical dissertation, entitled “On the Psychological Content of a Case of Schizophrenia (Dementia Praecox)”─a landmark achievement initiating her successful career as a physician and psychoanalyst; a new English translation of her seminal and often cited 1912 essay entitled “Destruction as the Cause of Becoming” [“Die Destruktion als Ursache des Werdens”], and an English translation of her remarkable 1913 paper entitled “Contributions to Understanding the Child’s Mind,” one of the earliest publications on child psychology.
+The Essential Writings of Sabina Spielrein: Pioneer of Psychoanalysis (Routledge, 2018) presents full-length English translations of her first three and most essential writings, offering deep insight into her brilliant and pioneering mind.
+The volume includes the first English translation of her 1911 medical dissertation, entitled “On the Psychological Content of a Case of Schizophrenia (Dementia Praecox)”─a landmark achievement initiating her successful career as a physician and psychoanalyst; a new English translation of her seminal and often cited 1912 essay entitled “Destruction as the Cause of Becoming” [“Die Destruktion als Ursache des Werdens”], and an English translation of her remarkable 1913 paper entitled “Contributions to Understanding the Child’s Mind,” one of the earliest publications on child psychology.
 Sabina Spielrein (1885-1942) was a Russian physician and one of the first female psychoanalysts.
 She became a psychiatric patient when she was treated for hysteria at the world-famous Burghölzli Psychiatric Clinic in Switzerland.
 Spielrein was the first psychiatric patient to become an accomplished psychoanalyst herself.
 In her theoretical work, she built on Sigmund Freud’s stress on sexuality and Carl Gustav Jung’s focus on the phylogenetic or mythological layer of the unconscious.
 In the context of the breakup of a love affair she had with Jung, a correspondence between Jung, Freud, and Spielrein developed.
 It has been stated many times that some of Spielrein’s works made an original contribution to several of both Jung’s and Sigmund Freud’s emerging theories, but that she did not receive the due acknowledgment for her work.
-Accepted for Publication by Routledge, Taylor and Francis.

 |New World View.
 Letters of a German Immigrant Family in Texas, 1854 to 1885.
 Bilingual and annotated edition in German and English of a letter collection written by Christian Friedrich Bergmann (1817-1888).
 Includes a historical introduction.